 It May Fight Depression

 Researchers have found that this multi-functional hormone – if levels are in the healthy range – may help prevent depression.
-While scientists are still trying to pinpoint whether depressions results in low T or if low T causes depression, early research indicates a possible mood improvement when undergoing prescription HRT (hormone replacement therapy).
+While scientists are still trying to pinpoint whether depressions result in low T or if low T causes depression, early research indicates a possible mood improvement when undergoing prescribed TRT (testosterone replacement therapy).

 It Decreases Body Fat